Coxeter categories and quantum groups: Diagrams and nested sets

 A {\it diagram} is an undirected graph $D$ with no multiple edges or loops.
 A {\it subdiagram} $B\subseteq D$ is a full subgraph of $D$, that is, a graph consisting of a (possibly empty) subset of vertices of $D$, together with all edges of $D$ joining any two elements of it.

-Two subdiagrams $B_1,B_2\subseteq D$ are {\it orthogonal} if they have no vertices in common, and no two vertices $i\in B_1$, $j\in B_2$ are joined by an edge in $D$.
+Two subdiagrams $B_1,B_2\subseteq D$ are {\it orthogonal} if they have no vertices in common, and no two vertices $i\in B_1$, $j\in B _2$ are joined by an edge in $D$.
 We denote by $B_1\sqcup B_2$ the disjoint union of orthogonal subdiagrams.
-Two subdiagrams $B_1,B_2\subseteq D$ are {\it compatible} if either one contains the other or they are orthogonal.
+Two subdiagrams $B_1, B_2\subseteq D$ are {\it compatible} if either one contains the other or they are orthogonal.

-A {\it nested set} on $D$ is a collection $\H$ of pairwise compatible, connected subdiagrams of $D$ which contains the empty set and $\cc{D}$, where $\cc{D}$ denotes the set of connected components of $D$.
+A {\it nested set} on $D$ is a collection $\H$ of pairwise compatible, connected subdiagrams of $D$ which contains the empty subdiagram and $\cc{D}$, where $\cc{D}$ denotes the set of connected components of $D$.

-Let $\Ns{D}$ be the partial ordered set of nested sets on $D$, ordered by reverse inclusion. $\Ns{D}$ has a unique maximal element $\cc{D}$ and its minimal elements are the \emph{maximal nested sets}.
-We denote the set of maximal nested sets on $D$ by $\Mns {D}$.
 It is easy to see that the cardinality of any maximal nested set on $D$ is equal to $|D|+1$.

-Every nested set $\H$ on $D$ is uniquely determined by a collection $\{\H_i\}_{i=1} ^r$ of nested sets on the connected components $D_i$ of $D$.
+Let $\Ns{D}$ be the set of nested sets on $D$, and $\Mns{D}$ that of maximal nested sets.
+Every (maximal) nested set $\H$ on $D$ is uniquely determined by a collection $\{\H_i\}_{i=1}^r$ of (maximal) nested sets on the connected components $D_i$ of $D$.
 We therefore obtain canonical identifications